vincedu/CryptoSys-Events---Firebase/README.md

 ## User data API (`/functions`)

 The user data API allows us to fetch and store user data in the a Firestore database within the same Firebase project.
-Currently, we store information such as user display names, links to cryptowallets and user liked events. <br \>
+Currently, we store information such as user display names, links to cryptowallets and user liked events.

 The API is implemented using Express.js and leverages the firebase admin sdk to handle authentication.